kuzzleio/kuzzle/docs/API.STOMP.md

 How subscription works:
 :arrow_right: You send a subscription query to Kuzzle
-:arrow_left: Kuzzle responds to you with a room name and a room unique ID
+:arrow_left: Kuzzle responds to you with a room unique ID
 :arrow_right: You subscribe to the queue ``/queue/<reply-to queue you provided>``
 :arrow_left: When a document matches your room criterias, Kuzzle sends you a ``response``